 (Bonus, ignore if you aren't advanced: Yes, the dates I picked were deliberate.
 IRR and XIRR will return slightly different results if the period chosen has a leap year!)

+If you want to go in the other direction, the investment calculator models the future growth of an investment based on a return.
 Try all our finance calculators, or see other tools in our financial basics series: